Passenger Injury Lawyer Car Accident Compensation

-A surprising number of passengers who suffer personal injury in a car crash believe that they cannot ask a pasesenger injury lawyer to claim for compensation if it was 'their' driver that was at fault and responsible for causing the collision and the subsequent injuries to the occupants of the car.
+A surprising number of passengers who suffer personal injury in a car crash believe that they cannot ask a passenger injury lawyer to claim for compensation if it was 'their' driver who was at fault and responsible for causing the collision and the subsequent injuries to the occupants of the car.
 The fact is that compensation can be claimed by anyone who has been injured as a result of another persons negligence and whether or not the passenger was in the 'wrong' or 'right' car is irrelevant.
 Provided that a passenger has not deliberately or recklessly distracted the driver, then they can claim damages.
 Passengers almost always get paid out quickly by insurance companies even when there is a liability dispute between the drivers.
 The insurers generally settle passenger injury claims at an early stage to prevent the passengers becoming involved in litigation thereby considerably increasing legal costs.
 Once liability has been decided the insurers then do an accounting process between themselves to balance the relative responsibility between the drivers but by this time the passenger's claims will have been long settled.

 Young drivers as a whole are at a higher risk of being involved in a car accident when compared to other age groups.
 This age group is considered to be made up of those between the ages of 17 to 25.